 Practice Restoring Your Data

 We all dread it: a catastrophic drive failure or computer crash.
 At that moment, you are going to be stressed out and on edge.
 Preparing ahead of time for the disaster by practicing restores will keep you calm and confident during the crisis.
-Backblaze has 3 different options for when you need to restore your data: downloading a zip file, ordering a USB drive, or ordering a hard drive.
+Backblaze has two different options for when you need to restore your data: downloading a zip file or ordering a hard drive.
 You can also download individual files either at home, or on the go using Backblaze Mobile Apps.
 Knowing how the restore process works means that should disaster strike, you’ll be cool, calm, and collected.

 Protect Your Passwords